SquirrelCorporation/SquirrelServersManager/site/contribute/conventions.md

 ## Git Commit Messages

-- Write commit messages in the present tense (i.e., "add feature" instead of "added feature").
+- Write commit messages in the present tense (e.g., "Add feature" instead of "Added feature").

 While these guidelines help create consistency, they may not cover every scenario.
-Thus, use your best judgment where necessary.
+Use your best judgment where necessary.